kyma-project/kyma/docs/serverless/03-03-registries.md

 ## Switching registries in the runtime

 When you install Kyma with the default internal registry, Helm creates the `serverless-registry-config-default` Secret in the `kyma-system` Namespace.
 This Secret contains credentials used by Kubernetes to pull deployed Functions' images from the internal registry.
-They also allow Kaniko to push any images to the registry each time a Function is created or updated.
+These credentials also allow Kaniko to push any images to the registry each time a Function is created or updated.

-> **NOTE:** If you [install Serverless with overrides](#tutorials-set-an-external-docker-registry), disabling the internal registry and specifying an external one to use, the `serverless-registry-config-default` Secret will contain credentials to access the specified external registry instead.
+> **NOTE:** If you [install Serverless with overrides](#tutorials-set-an-external-docker-registry), you disable the internal registry and specify an external one to use.
+The `serverless-registry-config-default` Secret will then contain credentials to the specified external registry instead of the internal one.

 Once you have Serverless up and running, you can switch to an external registry: